 - Severe tremor

 - Cramps and twitching

-Approximately one-third of patients with late-onset disease tend to develop mental health conditions.
+Approximately one-third of patients with the late-onset form of this disease tend to develop mental health conditions.
 These patients usually experience hallucinations or delusions and may also be diagnosed with bipolar disorder or psychosis.

-This is the least severe form of Tay-Sachs disease and is not usually associated with fatal complications, instead characterized by symptoms that inhibit quality of life.
-It is associated with slower progression and the life expectancy of individuals with this form of the disease varies greatly.
+This is the least severe form of Tay-Sachs disease and is not usually associated with fatal complications.
+Instead, patients with late-onset Tay-Sachs are characterized by symptoms that inhibit their quality of life.
+Moreover, this form of the disease is associated with slower progression and the life expectancy of individuals with this form of the disease varies greatly.